ese-ada-lovelace-2024/make_and_friends/pages/slides/hpc.md

 - Of which all 32 will do MPI (optional)
 - Using 1GB memory on each computer (node)

+## ncpus versus mpiprocs

+- `ncpus` is the total number of cores you are asking for (including for MPI, OpenMP + anything else)
+- `mpiprocs` is the number of cores you want to use for MPI tasks (if you are using MPI)

+If you want 8 MPI tasks, and each task needs 4 cores (thanks to OpenMP), you would set `ncpus=32` and `mpiprocs=8`

-### What job size should I use
+### What job sizes should I use

-- ICT publish general guidance on what's available
+- ICT publish general guidance on what's available in the cluster
 - Sometimes gets out of date.
 - Try to stay as small as you can, but as large as you need
+- For short timing runs only, you may want a whole machine to yourself (e.g. `select=1:ncpus=32:mpiprocs=1:mem=1GB`)